 For enterprises, it is important for teams to be able to collaborate and work.

 In an office environment, this would not be a problem since the team can work together physically.
-Working remotely or from home, both has its own set of challenges.
+Working remotely or from home, both has their own set of challenges.